 With the high pressures an Amigo runs it’s great to finally have a pressure gauge that’s easy to use (left).
 There are no pressure release valves (PRVs) to stop an Amigo splitting a seam if left out in the hot sun, so it’ll be a quick way of keeping tabs on the boat’s pressure or ascertain it’s at full charge.
 I’ve added a marker in pink to easily line up with the Grabner’s rating of 0.3 bar (4.3 psi) – not 4.3 bar as I mistakenly did once (the old eyes are going…).

 Before the Amigo even got wet I glued on a Gumotex skeg patch (below left, £12) and thick plastic Gumo skeg (another £12).
 All up cheaper and stronger than Grabner’s similar slip-on €60 alloy version.
 I took a chance using MEK to wipe and Aquaseal to glue the Nitrilon patch to the Grabner EPDM hull as I didn’t have proper two-part adhesive to hand.
-I figured it would work OK as a skeg isn’t under great strain like thigh- or footrest D-rings for example.
+I figured it would work OK as a skeg isn’t under great strain like thigh- or footrest D-rings for example. years later, no problems.

 A fixed skeg is a pain in the shallows or when dragging a heavy laden boat over the heather; that’s one thing I liked about the Incept’s hinged rudder, but I can’t think how to make an effective hinged skeg except the way Feathercraft do it on their self-bailing Java (it slips up and down through a slot in the self-bailing floor).

-The Amigo uses more secure bayonet inflation valves which with the right adaptor (see inset in picture below left) don’t pop out at the high pressures (0.3 bar/4.3psi) this boat requires.
+The Amigo uses more secure bayonet inflation valves which with the right adaptor (see inset below left) don’t pop out at the high pressures (0.3 bar/4.3psi) this boat requires.
 Unless that is, you’re using a push-on K-Pump handpump as I did on the Incept (right) and have for the Amigo too (see below).

-In fact the Incept had bayonet valves too I now realise, and the pump hose-end adaptors are easily bought in the UK from RIB suppliers on ebay.
+In fact, the Incept had bayonet valves too I now realise, and the pump hose-end adaptors are easily bought in the UK from RIB suppliers on ebay.
 Inset left, the black one is what Grabner sell with a fitted fibre sealing ring and steps in the bayonet to suit different valve depths.
 The ‘butterfly’ finger tabs make this easy to twist in place, too.
 The green one uses plastic spacers held in place behind a black rubber washer to get a good seal.
 You wouldn’t want to lose these push-on seals and it’s hard to twist in place, so for the moment I’d say the Grabner one is better.
 Write that down, quick!

 A regular yellow-hosed Bravo foot pump (right) that suits a Gumotex can’t manage Grabner pressures, at least not my aged Bravo which hisses from various leaks before you can get a full charge.
 I’m amazed it’s lasted as long as it has.
 Bravo do make a twin-chamber high-pressure version foot pump, but I can’t see that hacking it, so in a rush to get my Amigo up to pressure for its Medway maiden voyage I got myself a bulky 2-litre RIB-style barrel pump (above left, £20) rated at over 11psi.
 As you can imagine, on a low-volume IK this works fast, not least because it pumps on up and down strokes.
 Like Bravo foot pumps, it also has a second port to suck out ever last dram of air – handy for compact packing at the end of a tour.